Hands-On Fundraising

 But direct mail can be held in your hand.
 It can be pinned to the fridge, or left on top of the stack of bills.
 It can feel so much more personal.
 And it’s still doing the heavy lifting!

 Direct mail works well for donor newsletters – better than an email newsletter.
-Direct mail can also handle high-touch, high-value solicitations in a way email cannot.
+And it can also handle high-touch, high-value solicitations in a way email cannot.

-Direct mail may feel like your trusty old sneakers, not a shiny new kicks.
+Direct mail may feel like your trusty old sneakers, not shiny new kicks.

 But look closer and you may be surprised.